course-details-portlet

 Learning methods and activities

-The course will include lectures and self-study material on the course topics, and individual assignments on data processing and visualization.
-The students will work with several data sets, process and visualize them.
-Grading will be completely based on the assignment reports.
-The assignments will be distributed over the whole semester.
+The course will include lectures and self-study materials on the course topics, as well as individual assignments on data processing and visualization.
+The students will work with several data sets, process them, and visualize the results.
+There will be mandatory assignments and a group project.
 The specific number and schedule of the assignments will be given at the start of the course.
-Students must deliver all assignments on time to pass the course.
-In addition, the final part of the work will be a course project with a goal to create interactive visualization.
-The assignments may include peer reviews.
-All work in the course is individual.

 Compulsory assignments